Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 - [ ] Look into uncoupling 2HDMC from parameter-processor in order to allow for people to use other models.
 This will require editing the config file for MCMC runs
 - [ ] Add future plans for Magellan to manual
 - [ ] Create some example config files
+- [ ] Add the option for the Madgraph section to keep additional files, i.e. those that would be needed for madevent etc.